 The Pick

-it won't be as fun this time, as a split is likely at hand.
+The last time these two teams played, it ended up alright for UND.
+DDC believes it won't be as fun this time, as a split is likely at hand.
 Photo credit: GF Herald

 Ugh, it's tough to be a homer in this one because DDC really, really dislikes Mr. Pecker... sorry...
 Pecknold (See Ghostbusters reference).
 With that said, what UND has shown so far this season, much like DDC expected and predicted, has been a little bit of inconsistency.
 With 14 new faces, most understood this would take a little bit of time to grow into a fantastic hockey team.
 The new pieces have been great -- Jake Schmaltz has looked like a goal scorer as a freshman, Ashton Calder leads the team in goals, Zach Driscoll has been steady -- but the mesh just isn't fully there.
 UND is getting closer and closer to full health with forward Brendan Budy inching towards a comeback and defenseman Brady Ferner doing the same, but until then, the Hawks may still see some ups and downs as they look to gel.